A Brief History of the San Francisco LGBTQ+ Chamber of Commerce

-GGBA advocates for, and wins, ability for LGBT businesses to compete for contract with the National Football League (NFL) in the production of Super Bowl 50!
+GGBA advocates for, and wins, ability for LGBTQ+ businesses to compete for contract with the National Football League (NFL) in the production of Super Bowl 50!
 Additional “sporting inclusion’ outreach efforts have opened up contract opportunities with the San Francisco Giants and Golden State Warriors!

-GGBA advocates for, and wins, huge milestone with transportation infrastructure projects with BART codifying into its procurement programs the utilization of LGBT certified firms.
+GGBA advocates for, and wins, huge milestone with transportation infrastructure projects with BART codifying into its procurement programs the utilization of LGBTQ+ certified firms.
 BART joins the Valley Transportation Authority with this landmark level of inclusion.

 GGBA wins multiple awards at the NGLCC’s International Business & Leadership Conference in Las Vegas – including the recognition of having the largest contingency of LGBT certified firms of any LGBT chamber in the world at the Conference.